 Your computer likely has a built-in microphone, but again, if quality is your goal, the built-in won’t cut it.
 Instead, invest in a good podcast microphone, and when recording, do your best to avoid background noise.

 When we talk into a microphone, an unpleasant popping noise can sometimes be heard in the final recording.
 This is most likely to happen when we annunciate our “B’s,” “P’s,” and “T’s.”
-That’s because our speech sends air currents towards the microphone – and when the currents are too fast – an audible popping noise is created.
-Place a pop filter in front of a microphone to prevent most of that, well, popping.
+That’s because our speech sends air currents toward the microphone – and when the currents are too fast – an audible popping noise is created.
+To avoid this, place a pop filter in front of a microphone.

 Having a mic stand makes podcasting that much easier.
 For one, it suspends your microphone in mid-air.
 This means that your microphone won’t be able to pick up subtle vibrations and knocks anymore.
 A mic stand usually also has a built-in feature to attach your pop filter to.